 If you do not have an Azure subscription, sign up today for a free account.
 You'll get 12 months of popular free services, $200 in Azure Credits to try out any combination of Azure services, and access to 25+ always free services such as Azure Container Service, DevTest Labs, and Service Fabric.

-Host your web sites using App Service, Azure's fully-managed Platform as a Service (PaaS) that let's you deploy and scale web, mobile, and API apps.
+Host your full stack web sites and APIs using App Service, Azure's fully-managed Platform as a Service (PaaS) that let's you deploy and scale web, mobile, and API apps.
 The Azure App Service extension lets you quickly create sites, deploy them, view logs, and even set environment variables (such as a Connection String), right from within VS Code.
 For more information, see the App Service Walkthrough.

 "Serverless computing" is done using Functions, Azure's event driven, compute on demand service.
 You focus on writing the code and Azure will managed the infrastructure.
 The Functions support in VS Code lets you quickly browse, create, manage, deploy, and even debug functions locally.
 For more information, please see the Functions Walkthrough.